 The weighted moving average is similar to the exponential moving average but gives more weight to recent data points.
 This makes it even more responsive to changes in price direction.
 To calculate it, you use a different formula again.

-Finally, look at two of the most common moving averages – the 50-day moving average and the 200-day moving average.
+Finally, consider two of the most common moving averages: the 50-day moving average and the 200-day moving average.

 50-day moving average